-Are you looking for the best Instagram feeds on website examples?
+Are you looking for the best Instagram feed on website examples?
 We’ve got your back.

-But with multiple social media integration examples on the web, it can be overwhelming to add your Instagram feeds to WordPress.
+But with lots of social media integration examples on the web, it can be overwhelming to add your Instagram feeds to WordPress.
 Especially if you’re not sure where or how to start.

 Let’s dive in.

 1. Highlight Instagram Feed